Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Boosts morale

-A good company culture allows employees to feel heard and valued, which builds teams that feel confident and empowered in their work.
-By contrast, a bad company culture reduces communication and productivity, making it tough for employees to be effective.
+A good work culture allows employees to feel heard and valued, which builds teams that feel confident and empowered in their work.
+By contrast, a bad work culture reduces communication and productivity, making it tough for employees to be effective.

 Promotes teamwork and belonging